 The Children's Week Council of Australia was incorporated in 1992 and in 1997 the Governor-General of the Commonwealth of Australia, Sir William Deane, became the Council's Patron.
 All subsequent Governors General have continued this patronage.

-The current Council Secretariat is held by South Australia.
-The 2010 Council Conference will be held in Perth.
+The current Council Secretariat is held by WA.
+The 2015 Council Conference was held in Perth, WA.

 A National Children's Week Coordinating Committee be formed - the Children's Week Council of Australia